Stuart Williams (cricketer): International career

 Later that season, Williams (83) and Sherwin Campbell (79) added 160 for the first wicket in a successful fourth innings chase of 189 against Sri Lanka at St Johns.
 It remains the second highest fourth innings opening stand for the West Indies, the fourth highest in a winning run chase and the 12th highest in Test history.
 The team won the series 1–0.

 Williams and Campbell formed the Caribbean team's sixth most successful opening pair in Tests at the time, yielding 868 runs over 27 innings.
 They have since been bumped down to tenth.

 Following a three-year absence from Test cricket, he forced his way back into the team by topping the 2002 Busta Cup averages with 722 runs at 72.20.
 It would prove a false dawn as he managed just 91 runs in three Tests against the visiting Indians, bringing the curtain down on his Test career at age 32.
 His final Test average of 24.14 fell well below his First Class mark of 40.67.

 Williams found more success in ODIs, tallying 1586 runs at an average of 32.
-A purple patch of 677 runs in 11 games between 1997 and 1998 carried him to a career best of 16th in the ICC Rankings though his form declined afterwards.
+A purple patch of 677 runs in 11 games during the 1997/98 season carried him to a career best of 16th in the ICC Rankings though his form declined afterwards.
 His streak included innings of 76, 78*, 90, 5, 26, 75, 77, 22, 105*, 55 and 68.

 He along with Shivnarine Chanderpaul set the record for the highest ever opening stand for West Indies in ODIs(200*) It has since been overtaken.